The Interpretive Grape Garden

 In 2018, the members of the Willowbrook Community Garden planted the first interpretive vineyard.
 Willowbrook is a community in South L.A. bordered by Watts, Compton and Athens Park.
 It too has an interesting grape history.
 Grape Street itself runs through it, and Vineyard Avenue runs not far to the west.
 Parmalee Avenue, named after a wine-making family in the area with ties to the Bush political family, runs nearby.
 French Canadian Remy Nadeau, whose 20-mule teams ran borax from Death Valley to Los Angeles, also had a nearby holding of vineyards growing Mission grapes.
 Not just a street, but a whole neighborhood is named after him.

-Before that, Anastasio Avila, younger brother of Francisco Avila, who in 1818 built the Avila Adobe that still stands near the LASHP, most likely grew grapes on his Rancho La Tajauta, Tongva land that was granted to him in 1843 by Governor Manuel Micheltorena.
-(The word 'Taujata' actually meant 'Tongva' in the Spanish of the time.)
+Before that, Anastasio Avila, younger brother of Francisco Avila, who in 1818 built the Avila Adobe that still stands near the LASHP, most likely grew grapes on his Rancho La Tajauta, Kizh Gabrieleno/Tongva land that was granted to him in 1843 by Governor Manuel Micheltorena.

 The Willowbrook Community Garden is within the Compton Creek Watershed.
 Compton Creek is the last estuary running into the Los Angeles River before it goes out to sea.
 The Willlowbrook Garden is a member of the Los Angeles Community Garden Council.